johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-11-29-yargs-statically-typed-builder-commands/index.md

 2. We've updated the `CommandModule` type to use `Args` as the second type, which defines the return type of the builder.
 3. In the `builder`, we've specified the type of `myOption` as `string`.
 This is crucial for strong typing to work correctly.
 Without this we will have compilation errors from TypeScript.

-Now we have strongly typed access to `myOption` inside the handler.
+Now we have statically typed access to `myOption` inside the handler.
 Yay!

 ## Sharing options among commands and builders

 It's not unusual to have options that are shared among multiple commands.
 Imagine a common option that all commands need to use.
 How can we share that option definition among multiple commands while maintaining strong typing?
 We can achieve this by defining a shared interface for the common options and a function that adds those options to a builder.
 Here's how we can do that: